-The Auto Link Enabled and an Auto Link Target options can be set individually or both can be set on the same report or chart if that item meets the Auto Linking requirements.
-When creating a request from a HOLD file, you can enable Auto Linking.
-Procedure: Нс w to Set an Existing Report or Chart as Auto Link Enabled 1.
+The Multi-drill cascading menu displays: ☐ Horizontal lines to separate user-specified drilldowns and Auto Link navigation options.
+Auto Link Target reports in a single-level list that is sorted alphabetically, first by folder, and then the Auto Link Target reports within the folder.
+This may differ from the sort order of the resource tree that also applies the Properties Sort order option when sorting folders and items within folders.
+When drilling down through a list of Auto Link target reports, a previously selected Auto Link target report will be excluded so that the available Auto Link targets are reports that you have not yet viewed.
+How to Set an Existing Report or Chart as Auto Link Enabled 1.
 On the WebFOCUS Home Page, select a file from within a folder, right-click, and select Edit .
-InfoAssistopens in the relevant mode.
-2. Verify that there is a sort (BY) field in the report or chart. ☐ For reports, sort fields are added to the BY field container. ☐ For charts, sort fields are added to the Horizontal, Vertical, or Color field containers.
+InfoAssist+ opens in the relevant mode.
+2. Verify that there is a sort (BY) field in the report or chart. ■ For reports, sort fields are added to the BY field container. ☐ For charts, sort fields are added to the Horizontal, Vertical, or Color field containers.
 3. On the Format tab, in the Auto Linking group, click Enable Auto Linking.
 4. Save the report or chart.

-Procedure: How to Set an Existing Report or Chart as an Auto Link Target
+Your existing report or chart is now Auto Link enabled.
+How to Set an Existing Report or Chart as an Auto Link Target 1.
+On the WebFOCUS Home Page, select a file from within a folder, right-click, and select Edit .
+InfoAssist+ opens in the relevant mode.
+2. On the Format tab, in the Auto Linking group, click Auto Link Target.